namseungyoon/ETRI_Day3/README.md

 ## VGG16_teacher.pth: pretrained weights

 # To do
-  - Change the loss function which composed with true label of image, student output and teacher output
+ Change the loss function which composed with true label of image, student output and teacher output
   # Teacher: VGG 16 (pretrained on CIFAR 10 dataset)
     - Teacher Network which is pretrained on CIFAR10 will be provided
     - Teacher shoudn't be updated when training.
-    - Only inference.
-No Training
+(Evaluation mode)

   # Student: 5 layer CNN(have to implement)
     - Student will be trained based on teacher and true labels
       - The architecture of Student model is up to you.